Carbon Capture, Utilization, and Storage

 Options to Begin Program

 Students must start the CCUS Certificate program with the Climate Change course or the Energy Transition course.
-Currently, the Climate Change is offered in First Online Session of Fall Semester and the Energy Transition course is offered in First Online Session of Spring Semester.
+Currently, the Climate Change is offered in First Online Session of fall Semester and the Energy Transition course is offered in First Online Session of spring Semester.

 Examples of start dates and durations of the certificate program: